AlexandreBrown/G1-Playground/README.md

 2. Press Enter.
 3. `_release_motion_mode` shuts down the onboard sport service.
 You may hear a small click from the robot or feel it briefly lose stiffness.
 4. State arrives in milliseconds and the wait completes.
-5. The 500Hz tracker starts publishing commands.
+5. The 500Hz control thread starts publishing commands.
 The robot ramps to zero pose, then ankles swing, etc.

 ### Stop immediately if you see